 - The software shows preview of the recoverable table records.
 It also restores other db objects like Views, Synonyms, Stored Procedures, Functions, Rules, Defaults, Data Types, Triggers, Sequences, and Assemblies.
 The software also displays a log report containing information like the database size, collation, path of the mdf file, and list of tables and objects.

 Figure 13 – Log Report

 - Next, click Save on the File menu to save the recovered data.

 - In ‘Save Database’ dialog box, you can choose to save the recovered data in MDF, CSV, HTML or XLS (Excel) file formats.
 In this example, we will choose MSSQL:

 - You can create a new database or work with the database online.
 You can restore in another SQL Server instance and specify the Authentication type, i.e. Windows Authentication or SQL Server Authentication.
 Also, you can specify the location of the files of the database:

 Figure 16 – Choose Authentication Type

 The recovered table records and other selected data will be saved in the repaired MDF file.

 Watch the complete working process of the SQL Recovery software:

-The software helps not only to recover deleted rows but also recovers the SQL database damaged by a virus, hacker attack or other external reasons.
+The SQL database repair software not only helps in recovering deleted rows but also restores the SQL database damaged by virus attack, hardware failure, or other reasons.